 Maps can also be used to focus on demographic strata, such as age and sex.
-Some of the digital atlases surveyed allow subsets such as males, females, or those aged over 65, to be selected for display.
-Similarly, socioeconomic indicators, such as unemployment rates, poverty rates, remoteness, and education levels, can be used to filter data, in order to communicate how cancer prevalence varies for different members of society.
+Some of the digital atlases surveyed allow subsets such as males, females, or those aged over 65, to be selected for display (give refs).
+Similarly, socioeconomic indicators, such as unemployment rates, poverty rates, remoteness, and education levels, can be used to filter data, in order to communicate how cancer prevalence varies for different population subgroups.
 Few atlases provide this level of detail.